 74th Republic Day: Successes and Failures of Modi Govt

-Since 71th Republic day, some anti-nationals duly assisted by the major opposition parties of India have been playing spoilsports on this occasion.
-In spite of major achievements by Modi Govt, many opposition parties of India have actively indulged in maligning the govt and the nation.
-In 2020 Republic day celebrations, opposition parties played spoilsports that left an utterly bad taste to the public despite Modi govt’s fabulous performance when US President was the chief guest (read “Republic Day : sadness” https://archive.thecounterviews.com/issue_02_03).
+Since 71th Republic day, some anti-nationals duly assisted by the major opposition parties of India have been playing spoilsports.
+In spite of the many major achievements of Modi Govt, opposition parties of India have actively indulged in maligning the govt and in the process, the nation.
+In 2020 Republic day celebrations, opposition parties played spoilsports that left an utterly bad taste to the public despite Modi govt’s fabulous achievements when US President was the chief guest (read “Republic Day : sadness” https://archive.thecounterviews.com/issue_02_03).
 The success of their nefarious act emboldened them to repeat the agenda in successive years during 72nd and 73rd Republic Days too.
 In 2021 they created massive disinformation on internationally praised Covid19 handling by India.
 In 2022, they dampened the various achievements of the govt enumerated in the chart below to run a prolonged farmer’s middlemen agitation culminating in desecrating the Indian tricolour at the red fort.
 These are unfortunate, unpardonable…BUT…knowing the character of the opposition political parties, one should have no doubt that they may try to repeat it under some or other pretext this year too.

 The Success Stories of Modi Govt this year